-A website conversion is getting your shopper do what you want them to do.
-For example, adding an item to cart, filling a contact form, or placing an order.
+A website conversion is getting your potential client to do what you want them to do.
+For example, adding an item to the cart, filling out a contact form, or placing an order.
 We already told you some ways to increase your website’s conversions.
 In 2023 eCommerce, though, the average conversion rate is 1% to 4% so, not very high.
-But many years ago, Meclabs introduced a conversion optimization formula which we would like to present you today.
+But many years ago, Meclabs introduced a conversion optimization formula that we would like to present to you today.

 If you’re not a mathematician, don’t freak out, as this is not a problem you solve in the traditional sense.
 It’s a heuristic problem, meaning it’s a more concrete way to look at an abstract concept, such as the way we make decisions.